Harvard-IACS/2021-ComputeFest/Day 3/ml_deploy_demo/README.md

 │   └── iris: a task name.
 │       └── v1.joblib: a model with its version.
 ├── notebooks: notebook files are here.
-├── scripts: utility commands go here (also things that could be run by docker runtime).
-│   └── start_docker.sh
-│   └── stop_docker.sh
 ├── setup.py: an instruction for packaging the codebase as a python package.
 └── tests
 ```